New Patients (202) 851-7554

 • Avoid very hot or cold foods and drinks

-• Avoid hard, crunchy foods as wells as nuts and seeds
+• Avoid hard, crunchy foods, as well as nuts and seeds

 The following is a list of things you should do to help the site heal properly after the dentist extracts the tooth: